 Where do I begin?

 In 2012, I started training seriously as competitive runner with a running coach and running club.
 I have had the honor of running alongside and training with some of the best athletes out there.
-With only 5 years of competitive running under my belt, I'm proud to say that I have now completed 12 marathons, 14 half marathons, a 150k Grand Fondo bike race, numerous 5k and 10k races, a 237 mile relay race, 2 Ironman 70.3 distance triathlons, and a 55k ultra marathon distance Movember Challenges.
+With only 6 years of competitive running under my belt, I'm proud to say that I have now completed over 20 marathons, 20 half marathons, a 150k Grand Fondo bike race, numerous 5k and 10k races, a 237 mile relay race (4 times), a yearly 3k open swim race, 3 Ironman 70.3 distance triathlons, and two 55k ultra marathon distance Movember Challenges.